TechSavantis/polisparalela/site/content/thinks/tomango-progressive-web-app.md

 ---
-title: "Tomango site relaunch: Building our JAMstack site"
+title: "Polis Paralela site relaunch: Building our JAMstack site"
 author: "trys"
 date: 2018-05-03 09:26:00
 description: "Our new site runs quickly, anywhere in the world, regardless of internet connectivity."